NicoGonzalez6/cuyo-proyects-cuyo-craft/README.md

 To use this library you will need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.

-# Inside your proyect run
+## Install the library
 ```bash
 $ npm i @cuyo-proyects/cuyo-craft
 # done!
 ```

-# You need to import the preset to TW config
+## You need to import the preset to TW config
 ```javascript
 import themePreset from "@cuyo-proyects/cuyo-craft/dist";
 /** @type {import('tailwindcss').Config} */